alexphiev/empreinte_backend/README.md

 ## Scripts Overview

-This project includes scripts for data fetching, enhancement, analysis, and maintenance.
+This project includes scripts for data fetching, analysis, and maintenance.
 All scripts can be run using `pnpm run <script-name>`.

 ## Data Fetching Scripts